nhsengland/open-health-statistics/index.md

 # Open Source Healthcare Statistics

-### Statistics on open source NHS and healthcare related code repositories
+### Collecting statistics on open source NHS and healthcare related code repositories

 Open source is the practice of publishing the source code of a software project so that anyone can read, modify, re-use, and improve that software.